 SolarWinds Papertrail Alerts

-The built-in SolarWinds Papertrail Alerts trigger initiates a flow when it receives a request from a webhook in SolarWinds Papertrail.
+The built-in SolarWinds Papertrail Alerts trigger initiates a flow when it receives a signal from SolarWinds Papertrail.

 - Go to the Triggers panel in the palette, expand the App Triggers section, and drag the trigger onto the canvas.